Andrew-code2020/ms3onlinecookbook/README.md

 Social Media

-- Go to the "Home/Landing" or any other page on the Holiday in Ireland website
+- Go to the "Home/Landing" or any other page on the Temple Lean Recipe website
 - Scroll down to the Footer
 - Click on any social media icon
 - Verify that a new tab opens on the correct (ie Facebook opens on Facebook) social media site
-- The social media sites are the developers sites because the Holiday in Ireland wesbite doe not have stand alone social media
+- The social media sites are the developers sites because the Temple Lean Recipe website doe not have stand alone social media

 Developed with